cs150bf/ever-notedown/docs/help.md

 This is an Atom plugin for editing Evernote notes in Markdown format that works with the Evernote Mac client via AppleScript.
 > This doc is intended to be viewed in Atom with EVND.
 To see the result as a rendered note in Evernote, see [this sample note](https://www.evernote.com/l/AER4LWAANh9JY7PBhP9q8rYllx9Znkw5zY8).
-If you are currently viewing this note on `www.evernote.com`, it's recommended that you use `View in Evernote` to view with your Evernote Mac Client.
+If you are currently viewing this note on `www.evernote.com`, it's recommended that you use `Save to Evernote` to view with your Evernote Mac Client.

 [TOC]